edenst-TPH/pdf-form-filling-api/README.md

 # PDF API
 Slim Framework powered API for PDF form filling.

+## Notice
+Fetching container images behind company proxy with self-signed certificate may fail.
+In such case exiting network is recommended for ease of development.

+## Requirements
+- Git
+- Docker Engine
+- Composer

 ## Development Setup

 The docker compose consists of four services: